primate88/chat-format/README.md

     },
     {
         "role": "assistant",
-        "content": "Greetings, primate!
-How can I help you today?"
+        "content": "Greetings, Talking Monkey!
+How can I assist you today?"
     },
     {
         "role": "user",